minendie/LAB2_BNP/README.md

 # LAB2_BNP
-This is one of projects for Basic Network Programming There are 5 tasks in the project.
+This is one of projects for Basic Network Programming.
+There are 5 tasks in the project.